sigmacomputing/sigmaquickstarts/site/sigmaguides/src/security_row_level_security/security_row_level_security.md

 ## CurrentUserTeam RLS
 Duration: 20

-The workflow for team-based RLS is very much the same as CurrentUserEmail in terms of the table function and table filter.
+The workflow for team-based RLS is very much the same as `CurrentUserEmail` in terms of the table function and table filter.
 The difference is that the user's data rights are evaluated based on which team(s) they are a member of.

 In that case, we need to create some teams and add our user's to them for RLS to work.

-Before we add teams, let's configure the Dataset to use CurrentUserTeam.
+Before we add teams, let's configure the Dataset to use `CurrentUserTeam`.

 Return to the Dataset. click the `Worksheet` tab and place it in `Edit` mode.